 Question 8: Are transfer students required to take the PERT?

 Transfer students who have successfully completed a college English course are exempt from the reading and writing portion of the PERT.
-Likewise, students who have successfully completed a college mathematics course are exempt from the mathematics portion of these tests.
-Students who have successfully completed college developmental education courses at another Florida institution are exempt from the subject subtests of the PERT.
+Likewise, students who have successfully completed a college mathematics course are exempt from the mathematics portion of the test.
+Students who have successfully completed college developmental education courses at another Florida institution are exempt from the subject sub-tests.
 These students are placed in courses based on their transfer credit, not their test scores.
 They must work with Academic Advisors to determine placement until transfer credits are evaluated by the College-wide Records Office.